dmitry-ivanov/laravel-console-logger/README.md

 ### Database channel

-Database channel stores notifications in database.
+Database channel provides saving of notifications into the database.

 Disabled by default, it can be easily enabled be the proper method.